-Christians love Chris Gayle for he talks about God, both in the field and home.
+Christians love Chris Gayle for he talks about God, both in the field and at home.
 Unfortunately, however, he leads a questionable lifestyle that doesn’t fit the Bible-believing Christians.
 Then there’s Tatenda Taibu, the Zimbabwe wicketkeeper-batsman, who gave up Cricket, to work for the church.
 Taibu played 28 Tests and 150 ODIs for Zimbabwe and has quit aged only 29, usually a cricketer’s prime.

 I do not intend to applaud Taibu and condemn Gayle.
 My point is, lip service doesn’t make us true disciples of Christ.
-It’s the lifestyle which does.
+It’s the lifestyle that does.
 In Luke 14:33 Jesus said, “So, therefore, any one of you who does not renounce all that he has cannot be my disciple.”

 What do we have in life that we must renounce lest we can’t become true disciples of Christ?
 In Matthew 4:1-11 we see that Jesus renounced three things common to every man.